GoogleCloudPlatform/cymbal-superstore/README.md

 To deploy this sample to a Google Cloud project, you will need:
 - A Google Cloud project with billing enabled
 - Owner permissions in your project
-- Duet AI activated in your project. ([Learn more](https://cloud.google.com/earlyaccess/duet-ai))
+- Gemini Code Assist activated in your project. ([Learn more](https://cloud.google.com/products/gemini/code-assist))
 - Security Command Center (Premium) activated in your project.

 Then, follow these steps:

 ### Part 1 - Create a Cloud Workstations Cluster

-To deploy Cymbal Superstore, and then interact with the codebase using Duet AI, we use [Cloud Workstations](https://cloud.google.com/workstations?hl=en), a Google Cloud-hosted developer machine.
+To deploy Cymbal Superstore, and then interact with the codebase using Gemini Code Assist, we use [Cloud Workstations](https://cloud.google.com/workstations), a Google Cloud-hosted developer machine.

 1. Open the Cloud Workstations Console in your project https://console.cloud.google.com/workstations/
 1. Enable the Workstations API.